Robert’s report from Kampala

 Last Sunday we ministered in a church outside Kampala on the edge of Lake Victoria.
 The Word was well received and the whole congregation came forward for prayer and the Lord was ministering powerfully to them.
 They are dear and precious folk.
 Their church building is quite basic…a wooden structure with zinc pan roof and sides.
 They are so hungry for the Lord and His living Word and SO joyful.

-We leave our accommodation around 6:15/20 am each day taking about an hour (on a good day!) to reach the college building.
+We leave our accommodation around 6:15/20 am each day taking about an hour (on a good day!) to reach our destination.
 Our driver David is a great blessing to us and has very long days…his home is several hours from our accommodation.
-The College is in a stunning setting on a hill, it reminds me of the Garden of Eden, stunningly beautiful and lush.
-We can often see monkeys sitting and swinging through the trees to the back of the College.
-Often there are beautiful birds and even the odd lizard to be seen.

 There are delegates from 5 countries here – about 38 in all.
 They are from Uganda (of course!), Kenya, Rwanda, Burundi and the Democratic Republic of Congo…(no one this time from Zambia).
 Sometimes it takes days of travelling just to be here.
 It is a challenge with various different languages but as we teach individuals to interpret for those who do not speak English.